iipc/openwayback/wayback-cdx-server/README.md

 ### Field Order ###

 It is possible to customize the fields returned from the cdx server using the **fl=** param.
-Simply pass in a comma seperate list of fields and only those fields will be returned:
+Simply pass in a comma separated list of fields and only those fields will be returned:

 * The following returns only the timestamp and mimetype fields with the header `["timestamp","mimetype"]` http://web.archive.org/cdx/search/cdx?url=archive.org&fl=timestamp,mimetype&output=json